-Zimbabwe votes in first post-Mugabe poll but opposition cries foul
+Zimbabwe begins counting votes after first post-Mugabe election

 Mugabe made no comment to reporters as he cast his ballot around lunchtime accompanied by his wife, Grace.
 A huge crowd gathered outside, some cheering, many booing.

-Mnangagwa denied Mugabe’s claim that the vote would not be free since it was being run by a “military government”.
+Mnangagwa, a former intelligence chief, denied Mugabe’s claim that the vote would not be free since it was being run by a “military government”.

 “I can assure you that this country is enjoying democratic space which has never been experienced before,” Mnangagwa told public television after voting.